awalsh128/awalsh128.github.io/_posts/2021-10-09-fluentcpp-v01-release.md

 ---
+layout: posts
 title: Fluent C++ v0.1 Release
-date: "2021-10-09T00:00:00.001-07:00"
-author: awalsh128
+last_modified_at: 2021-10-10 00:00:01 -0700
-tags: C++ cpp fluent fluentcpp
+tags:
-modified_time: "2021-10-09T00:00:00.001-07:00"
-excerpt: "Initial release of Fluent C++.
-A library that can be used to express information in a functional way that allows for easy auto-complete and shorter expressions."
+- Fluent C++
+- C++
+- fluent programming
 ---

 ## Motivation

 I had been wanting to make a library to express data transformation in a fluent way.
 The STL already has some functions for this.
-For example...
+For example, if I wanted to transform a sequence and then filter based on a conditional I would do this.

 ```cpp
 std::vector<int> xs;